mono/Embeddinator-4000/docs/error.md

 The easiest way to get exact version information is to use the **Xamarin Studio** menu, **About Xamarin Studio** item, **Show Details** button and copy/paste the version informations (you can use the **Copy Information** button).

+<h3><a name="EM0001"/>EM0001: Could not create Output directory `X`</h3>

+The directory name specified by `-o=DIR` does not exists and could not be created.
+It might be an invalid name for the file system.

 <h3><a name="EM0099"/>EM0099: Internal error *.
 Please file a bug report with a test case (https://github.com/mono/Embeddinator-4000/issues).</h3>

 This error message is reported when an internal consistency check in the Embeddinator-4000 fails.